-I have aphantasia and my girlfriend has hyperphantasia.
-It turns out that thought and memory work at least a little differently for everyone.
-By comparing with the details here, you might just understand your own capabilities better or learn what’s possible.
+It turns out that most people’s thoughts and memories work at least a little differently.
+By comparing to the mental imagery extremes of aphantasia and hyperphantasia, you might just understand your own abilities better.

 If I tell you to imagine a beach, you can picture the golden sand and turquoise waves.
 If I ask for a red triangle, your mind gets to drawing.
 And mom’s face?
 Of course.

 You experience this differently, sure.
 Some of you see a photorealistic beach, others a shadowy cartoon.
 Some of you can make it up, others only “see” a beach they’ve visited.
 Some of you have to work harder to paint the canvas.
 Some of you can’t hang onto the canvas for long.
 But nearly all of you have a canvas.

 I don’t.
 I have never visualized anything in my entire life.
 I can’t “see” my father’s face or a bouncing blue ball, my childhood bedroom or the run I went on ten minutes ago.
 I thought “counting sheep” was a metaphor.
 I’m 30 years old and I never knew a human could do any of this.
 And it is blowing my goddamned mind.Blake Ross

 Like Blake, I too made it to 30 with no idea seeing things in your mind’s eye (or the equivalents for other senses) was anything more than colorful language.
 At the time, learning about this helped explain a lot of things for me, such as why it takes work to remember what I did today (and I’m often stumped by the simple question of what I did over the weekend) even though I can recite extensive details about the arcana of technical systems.
 Or why I can go somewhere 100 times and still not know how to get there unless I memorize the facts of each turn.